(Note: For a more technical treatment of this topic, see my article Justification Precedes Regeneration.)

 Even More Objections Answered regarding Romans 4

 In Romans 5:6-10 we read, 6 For when we were yet without strength, in due time Christ died for the ungodly.
 7 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 9 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 10 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.
-From these verses we see that God loved us, justified us, and reconciled us while we were still weak and ungodly, still sinners, and His enemies.
-He didn't love, justify, and reconcile us because of something He did in us to morally transform us.
-No!
-He did it while we were still weak and ungodly, still sinners, and His enemies.
+From these verses we see that God loved us, justified us, and reconciled us not because of something He did in us to morally transform us.
+Rather, He did it while we were still weak and ungodly, still sinners, and His enemies.
 This shows what magnificent love, grace, and mercy God had for us at the cross.
 In the face of such hostility of sinners (Hebrews 12:3 NASB), He did all these things for us.
 Romans 5:6-10 is describing positional forensic justification, which refers to us becoming justified from God's point of view in time at the cross by the death of His Son in consideration of his choosing us in Christ before the foundation of the world (i.e., divine foreknowledge, as described in Romans 8:29, Ephesians 1:4, etc.).
 None of the Romans had believed in Jesus until many years after the cross.
 When they believed, in the manner described in Romans 4:5 above, they experienced forensic justification on an individual basis.
 In other words, the justification that was already accomplished for them at the cross was applied to them personally when the believed the good news of Jesus Christ.
 So, what we see is God accomplishing our justification in time at the cross (i.e., positional forensic justification) and then applying it to us experientially when we actually believe (i.e., experiential forensic justification).
 This creates a perfect harmony in God's plan.
-He justified us at the cross while we were yet viewed as ungodly and then applied it to our lives individually while were yet ungodly.
+He justified us at the cross while we were yet viewed as ungodly and then applied it to our lives individually while we were yet ungodly.

-In light of the above, it should be obvious how different the Apostle Paul's description of justification is compared to our opponents.
-Our opponents insist that people are justified on the basis of ontological change and moral transformation.
-In sharp contrast, the Apostle Paul teaches that people are justified prior to any ontological change or moral transformation, namely, as ungodly people who are yet sinners and enemies of God.
+In light of the above, it should be obvious how different the Apostle Paul's description of justification is compared to opponents of forensic justification.
+They insist that people are justified on the basis of moral transformation.
+In sharp contrast, Paul teaches that people are justified prior to any moral transformation as ungodly people who are yet sinners and enemies of God.